 Time to take the plunge and buy rain boots?
-After extensively researching 49 products, we purchased 10 for rigorous testing.
+After extensively researching 49 products, we purchased 11 for rigorous testing.
 Two and a half months and 300+ hours later, we waded through rivers, ponds, and the Puget Sound, through temperatures down to 20 degrees, to find the best boots for any situation.
-We measured boot heights and weights, sat for hours in an ice-filled bathtub, and quantified a variety of metrics, from water resistance to style, to help you make your decision.
-Whether you're looking to keep your feet dry on the farm, the boat, or your morning commute, this review will point you towards a solid boot that won't let wet feet get you down.
+We measured boot heights and weights, tested insulation levels with an ice-filled bathtub, and quantified a variety of metrics, from water resistance to style, to help you make your decision.
+We break down which boots are the best value and make sure you're confident in your choice.
+Say goodbye to wet feet, no matter whether you're working on a farm or strolling around the city.

-To kick off 2018, we've updated our rain boot review to bring you the latest and greatest, so you'll be toasty and dry during the upcoming rainy season.
-The Bogs Classic have taken home our Editors' Choice, while the The Original Muck Boot Company Arctic Sport snags the award as our Top Pick for Inclement Weather.
+As you pack away your tanks and shorts and bring out the sweaters and fleece, we want to make sure you knew how to keep your feet warm and dry in the approaching wet weather.
+We updated our rain boot review and brought in three new models to complement our extensive review.
+The Bogs Classic still takes home our Editors' Choice Award, while the The Original Muck Boot Company Arctic Sport snags the award as our Top Pick for Inclement Weather.
 At $55, we've awarded the Baffin Enduro as our Best Bang for the Buck, while the Bogs Carson is our Top Pick for Style and Mild Use.

 Best Overall Model